Career Options and Job Opportunities

 The track's study program is based on an all-inclusive approach to the design of people's physical surroundings, with all that this implies for creating suitable conditions for their existence and development as a society and as individuals.The study program consists of two parts:

-- an undergraduate 8 semesters part, which is intended to provide students with a broad basis of architectural education.
-Students must earn 160 credits to complete the program, which culminates in the degree of Bachelor of Science in Architectural Studies (B.Sc).
+- an undergraduate eight semesters part, which is intended to provide students with a broad basis of architectural education.
+Students must earn 160 credits to complete the program, which culminates in the degree of a Bachelor's of Science in Architectural Studies (BSc).

-- a graduate 4 semester part, which is intended to provide students with the professional knowledge needed to practice architecture.
-Students must earn 80 credits to complete the program, which culminates in the degree of Master of Architecture (M.Arch).
+- a graduate four semester part, which is intended to provide students with the professional knowledge needed to practice architecture.
+Students must earn 80 credits to complete the program, which culminates in the degree of a Master's of Architecture (MArch).

 The 3-4 year undergraduate program is intended to give students as broad as possible a theoretical education, so that they are able to understand, analyze and solve complex problems and develop their creative talent.
 The study program combines theoretical courses related to different aspects of architectural design with courses that support analysis and help guide the solution.
 There is more emphasis on theoretical courses in the beginning semesters so as to provide students with a solid foundation in the core sciences, engineering sciences, social sciences and environmental sciences necessary for a comprehensive approach to planning.
 The applied courses relate to the broad scope of areas dealt with by architects at each stage of the design process - from recognizing and defining a problem, up to devising solutions and realizing them.
 These courses deal with different systems at the appropriate level of detail.
 The length of this program depends on the pace of studies students choose to undertake, and can be completed in three to four years.